Create A Birthing Journey As Unique As You

 Hi, I am Natalie

 Hello there!
-I’m Natalie Beaty, and I’ve been doing birth work for the last 4 years, working as an
+I’m Natalie Beaty, and I’ve been doing birth work for the last 7 years, working as an assistant to midwives and being a doula.

-This profession has been shown to increase better birth outcomes, are two times less likely to experience a birth complication, and four times less likely to have a low birth weight baby.
+This profession has been shown to increase better birth outcomes, are 2x less likely to experience a birth complication, and 4x less likely to have a low birth weight baby.

 Regardless of your provider or place of birth, doula support can reduce the need for any of the following interventions: